elhernes/Candle/readme.md

-Candle
+# Candle
 -----------
 GRBL controller application with G-Code visualizer written in Qt.

-Motivation
+## Motivation
 -----------
 I'm using a Raspberry-PI 3b with a small touchscreen as the controller for my GRBL based CNC mill.
 I have used cncjs and looked at a few of the others (bCNC, UGS, maybe a few more).  cncjs will barely run on the PI with a gig of RAM and an 8 gig sd card.
-The others also seemed to need a lot of compute resources for a really simple job of machine control and g-code file metering out to the mill.
+The others also seemed to need a lot of compute resources for a really simple job of machine control and sending g-code to the mill.

 Changes from upstream denvi/Candle
 * Added support for WHB04B pendant (https://a.co/d/ac5HEBN)